CodeAsm/M68K302/Readme.md

 ## Purpose

-The goal of this project is to reverse engineer and understand the workings of the military radio transceiver board.
+The goal of this project is to reverse engineer and understand the workings of the various boards that contain amoung others, a MC68302 cpu/mpu.
 Probably not in full, but well enough to tease my brain.

+### BacoRadio (Military?)
+Radio PCB Analysis

+This board was bought second hand at a army dump/surplus store, code dumps, and analysis of an old military(?)
+PCB, likely a radio transceiver board will be filled under BacoRadio.

+TODO:
+- Finish documenting board
+- More Pictures

+### KPN Comms card

+A possibly internal connection card from local national telco KPN system board with serialport, leds, optical transceifer and a few bus connectors at the back.

+TODO:
+- Dump all roms
+- Document board
+- Pictures

 ## Disclaimer

 This project is for educational purposes only.
 Any sensitive information has been redacted.
+Copyright remains with whoevery claimed. possibly opensource new code in seperate repositories. same for emulation.

 ## Further resources